Updated On - February 4th 2020, Updated By - Sachin Singh

-- A perfusionist is required to monitor the levels of oxygen as well as the other gasses which are entering into the blood as to avoid possible coagulation or blood clotting.
+- A perfusionist is required to monitor the levels of oxygen as well as the other gasses which are entering into the blood to avoid possible coagulation or blood clotting.

 - A perfusionist is required to monitor the blood circulation and controls its speed.

 - Another job that a perfusionist has is to take care of the temperature of the patient, which is required to be constant